 military science fiction n.

-a subgenre of science fiction that focuses on the military and warfare, esp. when the setting is outer space or other worlds
+a subgenre of science fiction that focuses on the military and warfare, esp. set in outer space or on other worlds

 SF Encyclopedia